Health Focus

 Morning: Get bright, outdoor sunlight into your eyes within 30 minutes of waking—ideally 10 to 15 minutes of direct outdoor exposure (not through glass).
 This massive hit of morning lux light suppresses residual melatonin, sets a timer for when your brain will produce melatonin again that evening (approximately 14-16 hours later), and drives a baseline surge of cortisol and dopamine that makes you feel genuinely awake and motivated without caffeine.

 Evening: Dim all lights in your living space after sunset.
 Switch to warm, orange-toned bulbs (2700K or lower).
-Use blue-light filtering glasses or your phone’s “Night Shift” mode aggressively.
-Blackout curtains or a sleep mask in your bedroom ensure your melatonin production is not disrupted by outside light.
+The impact of blue light on sleep hygiene is massive and can severely suppress melatonin, so use blue-light filtering glasses or your phone's "Night Shift" mode aggressively.
+Blackout curtains or a sleep mask in your bedroom ensure your hormone production is not disrupted by outside light.

 2. Temperature: The Non-Negotiable Sleep Trigger